sci-comp/SceneBuilder/README.md

 #### Use surface normal

-Instantiated items will use the surface normal instead of their original orientation.

-(Todo: shortcut? add other normal types?)
+Instantiated items will align their respective Y axis with the specified orientation when the checkbox "Surface normal" is toggled on.

+Due to gimbal lock, you may notice that the preview item will often acquire orientations with undesired offsets.
+Press `5` to reset the item preview's orientation

 #### Rotation mode

+Press `1`, `2`, or, `3` to enter rotation mode, where these digits  represents the x, y, and z-axis respectively.
+When rotation mode is enabled, the corresponding digit will be highlighted in the bottom right of the scene builder dock.

-Press z, x, or c to enter rotation mode, where c represents the y-axis.
-Rotation will be applied in local or world space according to the editor's "Use Local Space" setting.
+Rotation is applied through mouse movement (proportional to the mouse motion's greatest relative value in the x or y axis), and is only applied as a world space rotation. (todo: Rotation will be applied in local or world space according to the editor's "Use Local Space" setting.)

-While rotation mode is active, mouse movement will rotate the preview item around the x, y, or z axis, depending on which key was pressed.

 To exit rotation mode: left click to apply the rotation or right-click to cancel and restore the original rotation.

 #### Scale mode

-Press v to enter scale mode.
-While scale mode is active, mouse movement will increase or decrease the scale of the preview item.
+Press `4` to enter scale mode.

+Scale mode works similarly to rotation mode:

 To exit scale mode: left click to apply or right-click to cancel and restore the original values.